Open Accessibility Menu

 Mobile Integrated Health

-Daviess Community Hospital is always looking to find the safest, and most cost effective ways to support our patients.
+Daviess Community Hospital is always looking to find the safest and most cost effective ways to support our patients.
 Our newly implemented Mobile Integrated Health (MIH) program will take patient care to a whole new level.

 This program is essential to helping patients understand their medical history and medications.
 It provides patients with the community links and resources needed to treat the patient as a whole and fill the voids when it comes to their healthcare needs.